George Catlin: Honors

+In popular culture

 Catlin and his work figure repeatedly in the 2010 novel Shadow Tag by Louise Erdrich, where he is the subject of the unfinished doctoral dissertation by the character Irene America.

-His 1834 painting, Comanche Feats of Martial Horsemanship, was featured in the 2nd episode of the HBO drama series, Watchmen.
+His 1834 painting Comanche Feats of Horsemanship was featured in the second episode of the HBO drama series Watchmen, "Martial Feats of Comanche Horsemanship", which was named for the painting.